Below you will find the recommended standard naming of various experimental contexts within the HRtree.

 Description

-Individuals who identify as women.
+Individuals who identify as female.

-Individuals who identify as men.
+Individuals who identify as male.

-Cisgender women
+Cisgender female

 Individuals whose gender identity is female and sex assigned at birth is also female.

-Cisgender men
+Cisgender male

 Individuals whose gender identity is male and sex assigned at birth is also male.

-Transgender women
+Transgender female

-Transgender men
+Transgender male

 Nonbinary